11 Simple Ways to Learn Spanish For Free

 9. Practice Writing Out Your Verb Conjugations

-For most of us, studying grammar is the exact opposite of a good time, but it’s still worth doing!
+For most of us, studying grammar is the opposite of a good time, but it’s still worth doing!
 It may sound super boring, but writing out verb conjugations and using them in sentences is the best way to reinforce them in your memory.

 I highly recommend studying the essential Spanish verbs until you have them down.
 You don’t need to know every verb tense, but, at a minimum, try to learn the rules for present and preterite.
 This is sure to help you immensely in your travels.

-Unlike English, the grammar rules and verb conjugations in Spanish have few exceptions, so once you learn the principles you’ll be able to apply them even to verbs you’re unfamiliar with.
+Unlike English, the grammar rules and verb conjugations in Spanish have few exceptions, so once you learn the principles, you’ll be able to apply them even to verbs you’re unfamiliar with.

 So, practice writing out past and present tense sentences using some of these essential verbs each day until you’ve mastered the conjugations.

 There are all kinds of online Spanish courses that will help you brush up your skills.
 Maybe you’ve heard of Rosetta Stone or Rocket Spanish.
-If you have the funds available, investing in a program is a great idea.
-However, you may prefer to allocate that money to your travel budget instead.
+If you have the funds available, investing in a program is a fantastic idea.

-11. Immerse Yourself in a Spanish Speaking Environment
+11. Immerse Yourself in a Spanish-Speaking Environment

 If you have the chance to spend an extended time in a Spanish-speaking country, take advantage of it.
 You’ll learn so much faster and have a lot more fun than if you learn solely from books.

 Remember, you get out of the experience what you put in.
-If you have a chance to immerse yourself make sure you take full advantage of it.
+If you have a chance to immerse yourself, make sure you take full advantage of it.

 Converse with people in Spanish every day.
 Engage with people.
 Ask questions.
 Make mistakes and learn from them.
 It’s all part of the adventure!